davidbau/rewriting/README.md

 * The method and interface can be found in `/rewrite`
 * Notebooks are in `/notebooks`: see `rewriting-interface.ipynb` for the demonstration UI.
 * Quantitative experiments in `/metrics`, dissection utilities in `/utils`.
-  Experiments from section 5.1 can be repoduced by `/experiments.sh`, and section 5.2 can be reproduced by `/watermarks.sh`.
+  Experiments from section 5.1 can be reproduced  by `/experiments.sh`, and section 5.2 can be reproduced by `/watermarks.sh`.
 The experiment in section 5.3 runs in ithe notebook `/notebooks/reflection-rule-change.ipynb`.